eclab/grains/808/README.md

 # 808

 808 is a drum sampler with up to 9 voices and up to 5 triggers.
 There are many options depending on the number of voices you are using.
-808 comes with an assortment of 8-bit u-Law TR-808 drum samples.
+808 comes with an assortment of 8-bit u-Law TR-808, TR-909, and LinnDrum drum samples.
 808 is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.